Do you have blockages in your coronary arteries and are wondering if you shouldn’t do any vigorous activity?

 However, diet plays a tremendous role in the potential for arteries to become clogged.

-Thus, you should be concerned about what you eat, regardless of how well you do your high intensity interval training, weighted squat jumps or burpees that conclude with an overhead press with 20 pound dumbbells.
+Thus, you should be concerned about what you eat, regardless of how well you do your rigorous activities, squat jumps or other high levels of exertion.

 A significant reduction in the intake of white sugar will quickly have a positive effect on your cholesterol profile.